openedx/credentials/docs/sharing/verifiable_credentials/overview.rst

 - ``did:web`` - resolved via the issuer's domain over HTTPS.
 Used for institutional issuers.
 - ``did:ethr`` - resolved via Ethereum blockchain.

 A DID resolves to a **DID Document** containing the public key material needed to verify signatures.
+For implementation details on how Open edX uses DIDs, see :ref:`vc-tech-details`.

 How It Works in Open edX
 ------------------------

 The Verifiable Credentials feature is optional.
 Once enabled, it extends the Credentials service and Learner Record micro-frontend.

+Open edX Credentials provides the issuance mechanism: it prepares the credential, signs it with the configured issuer key, and exposes the APIs needed by the wallet flow.
+The issuer itself is the organization or entity represented by the configured issuer DID and issuer name.

 A single Open edX achievement can be used as a source for multiple verifiable credentials, each using a different data model if needed.
 The typical flow